ping-n/dc_code-challenge/README.md

 ## Guide

 ```
-1: Make Ruby is install on your device
+1: Make sure Ruby is installed on your device
 2: CD to the root directory
 3: ruby app.rb
-4: Follow the examples below
+4: Follow the prompts from the CLI

 ** EVENT_NAME and TALK_NAME
 please use _ if you want white space